I like music, books, gaming, geocaching, good food and wine.

-This hub is dedicated to Warcraft loners everywhere.
+This article is dedicated to Warcraft loners everywhere.
 I know there are many of us, some proud to be so, some forced to whether they wish it or not.
-The aim of this hub is to offer some insight into the experience of being a loner on Warcraft and a few tips on how to enjoy it.
+The aim of this article is to offer some insight into the experience of being a loner on Warcraft and a few tips on how to enjoy it.

 Personal issues stopped me from playing Warcraft for almost a year.
 I then decided to sign up again.
 I deleted all my original characters for a fresh start.
 I am now on two PvE (player versus environment) non-RP servers, with six Alliance characters on one and six Horde characters on the other.
 At the time of writing, they are all very to fairly low level (7–32).